Anonymous

 From India, Pune

 See your terms of employment.
 HR is bound to go by the employment contract.
 Exceptional cases like yours may be considered at the recommendations of your reporting manager.
-In any large organisations, personal interests or problems are least considered as they go by their policies.
+In any large organization, personal interests or problems are least considered as they go by their policies.
 Blaming them is of no use to you.
 You can personally request your line manager to explain to HR for relaxing the rules.

 Pon